SoonaBritney/Mission-to-Mars/README.md

 ![scrapping tools & data flow](https://github.com/SoonaBritney/Mission-to-Mars/blob/main/scrapping_tools.png)

 ## 2. Summary
+In this module, we automated a web browser to visit the NASA news website and the Mars Hemispheres website to extract data about the Mission to Mars in index.html.
+We stored it in a Mongo DB, NoSQL database in scraping.py, and then render the data in a web application created with Flask in app.py.

 (1).
 Deliverable 1: Scrape Full-Resolution Mars Hemisphere Images and Titles In this chellenge, using BeautifulSoup and Splinter, I scraped full-resolution images of Mars’s hemispheres and the titles of those images.